Supporting Your Young Person with ADHD

 Payment Policy:

-non-refundable, except in the event that Making Connections Toowoomba cancels the session.
-Cancellations with less than 24 hours’ notice will be charged in full.
-This policy helps ensure our workshops have sufficient enrolments to run and remain viable.
+Please note that cancellations with less than 48 hours’ notice will be charged in full.
+This policy helps ensure our workshops have sufficient enrolments to run and remain viable for our small business.

 Register